 Geological technical school finished in 1966 and the Faculty of Mining and Geology, University of Belgrade in 1973.

-In June 29, 1978 defended his master’s thesis entitled „Hydrothermal changes in the volcanic rocks in well B-2 in the Bor River“.
+On June 29, 1978, he defended his Master’s thesis entitled “Hydrothermal Changes in the Volcanic Rocks in Well B-2 in the Bor River.”
 He acquired knowledge in the field of petrology, geochemistry and geology of ore deposits of metals and non-metals and visited most of the mines and instructive geological localities in the former Yugoslavia.
 He established contact with colleagues from Geological survey and Geological institute where he worked on the mapping of Basic geological maps and prospecting of mineral resources.

 Dragan Milovanovic is one of the founders of the Research Center Petnica.
-In the late seventies and early eighties he organized and gave lectures in geology along with enthusiasts and fans of natural sciences including geology in High schools at the Valjevo district.
-They slept on straw in the classroom, and the food was prepared by recipes of the local inhabitants.
-During that time was placed the cornerstone of the unique scientific institution which has very important role in education of young people in Serbia and in former Yugoslavia as well.
-Young people from other countries participate in some programme occasionally.
+In the late seventies and early eighties, he organized and gave lectures in geology along with enthusiasts and fans of natural sciences, including geology in high schools at the Valjevo district.
+They slept on straw in the classroom, and the food was prepared based on local recipes.
+This is when the cornerstone of this unique scientific institution was laid.
+In time it took on a very important role in the education of young people in Serbia, as well as former Yugoslavia.
+Young people from other countries occasionally participated in some programs.

-In June 24, in 1983, he defended his PhD thesis „Petrology of low-grade metamorphic rocks in the central part of the Drina-Ivanjica Paleozoic” at the Faculty of Mining and Geology.
+In June 24,1983, he defended his PhD thesis “Petrology of Low-Grade Metamorphic Rocks in the Central Part of the Drina-Ivanjica Paleozoic” at the Faculty of Mining and Geology.
 His mentor was academician Stevan Karamata.
-Analyses for PhD were performed in Switzerland (Neuchâtel) and Italy (Padova), where the world recognized expert prof. Kibler and prof. Chassis discovered him methods for studying a low-grade metamorphism of clastic and pyroclastic rocks.
-Same methods are still in use in the study of low-grade metamorphic rocks Ripheum-Cambrian and Carboniferous in age that is widespread in our country.
+Analyses for PhD were performed in Switzerland (Neuchâtel) and Italy (Padova), where the well-known experts prof. Kibler and prof. Chassis showed him methods for studying a low-grade metamorphism of clastic and pyroclastic rocks.
+Same methods are still in use in the study of low-grade metamorphic rocks Ripheum-Cambrian and Carboniferous.

-At that time Dragan Milovanovic started the international cooperation and work with geologists from Switzerland, Italy, Germany, Austria, Hungary, Bulgaria, Romania, Greece.
-This cooperation is still lasting.
+At that time Milovanovic started cooperation with geologists worldwide, from Switzerland, Italy, Germany, Austria, Hungary, Bulgaria, Romania, Greece.
+He’s still working with some of them.

 In May 1984, Dragan Milovanovic was elected for the assistant professor at the Faculty of Mining and Geology for the subject Petrology of metamorphic rocks.
 Leading this subject he additionally has hold exercises of Petrogenesis, Basic petrology and Petrography and held lectures of petrogenesis changing prof. Karamata when he was absent.
 Continuous work with professor Karamata enabled him to participate on a number of grounds, conferences, congresses.
 Among the first at the Faculty of Mining and Geology he brings the personal computer and wrote software for petrology and mineralogy.
 Dragan Milovanović modernizes lectures and exercises involving power-point presentations, slide shows and movies from the scientific field of geology that were purchased or made by his own.
 Dragan Milovanovic had begun to deal with “geological photography and film” that he raised to professional level today.